MariaMigrova/celebrity-match/README.md

 - Ensure Fair Gameplay: Implement a game logic that ensures fair and unbiased pairing mechanics, providing equal opportunity for all players to succeed.
 - Fast and Reliable Performance: Host the website on a stable and reliable platform (e.g., GitHub Pages) to ensure quick load times and the ability to handle high traffic volumes without interruptions.
 - Mobile-Friendly Design: Ensure the website is fully responsive and performs well on various devices, including desktops, tablets, and smartphones.
+- Personalized User Experience: Allow users to input their username, which is used throughout the game to personalize messages and interactions.

 ## User Stories
 - As a user, I want to quickly understand how to play the game so that I can start enjoying it without needing to read lengthy instructions.